 I’m a bigger believer of songwriting routines.
 I think it’s one of the most important things to learn as a songwriter.
 You really need to learn your own best way to write songs in a most effective way.

-I’ve noticed lately that there is one bad thing that comes easily along with succesfully built songwriting routine and that’s bad conscince when you miss your deadlines or working routines.
+I’ve noticed lately that there is one bad thing that comes easily along with successfully built songwriting routine and that’s bad conscience when you miss your deadlines or working routines.

 You probably know what I mean.

 You’ve built your songwriting routines so it would be easier to get going each day and sometimes you just cannot do it for some reason.
 You’re having flu, some other critical deadlines, or the worst – you’re on vacation.

 Your mind don’t understand you just cannot write your songs that day and you feel guilty.
 That’s when your working routines have turned into some sort of a form of habit.

 Working routines are powerful tools but there is this issue involved as well.
 Routines will eventually turn into habits and habits are pretty addictive.

 You work hard to build and learn something you want to do, in this case it’s a routine of songwriting methods or morning pages.
 Routines don’t come easily but if you’re patient you manage to build a habit that support your working routines.

 But the downside comes always hand in hand with successful routine building.
 If you build a habit of songwriting you will also start feeling bad if you’re not writing your songs everyday or whatever time you think you should do it.